SF-WDI-LABS/tunely-angular/docs/sprint3.md

 This sprint we will:
 * add an embedded model to our Album model
-* change the UI to allow users to see songs & add songs to an album
+* change the UI to allow users to see songs in the embedded model

 > Note: as we go through this if you get stuck make use of the hints, your neighbors and the solutions.